 The “Think Blue.
 Eco Ride.” showed that the standard consumption figure based on the NEDC driving cycle, pegged at 3.2 liters per 100 kilometers (88.3 mpg) and 85 grams of CO2 per kilometer, can be surpassed.Read the entire article VW Golf TDI BlueMotion logged 97 mpg (2.92 l/100 km) on long-distance test trip

 The success of the Volkswagen Commercial Vehicles’ Caddy is owed to the variety of versions and engines available.
-Its popularity is expected to grow further with the addition of the new Caddy BlueMotion – its most fuel-efficient Caddy ever.
-It boasts an impressively low fuel consumption of 4.5 litres per 100 km (62.8 mpg).
+Its popularity is expected to grow further with the addition of the new Volkswagen Caddy BlueMotion – its most fuel-efficient Caddy ever.
+It boasts an impressively low fuel consumption of 4.5 liters per 100 km (62.8 mpg).

 Volkswagen Commercial Vehicles is now offering a fuel-efficient version of the Caddy -- the new Caddy BlueMotion.
 This new Caddy offering consumes just 4.5 liters of fuel per 100 kilometer and is powered by a 1.6-litre TDI with common rail direct injection that provides up to 75 kW/102 PS of output and 250 Newton meters of torque.